Homosexuality in Star Trek

 There is one very obvious reference to the gay rights movement when Quark speaks of a "Changeling Pride" demonstration.
 Also, Laas says "I'll survive", when Odo tells him that he would rather stay with the Solids, alluding to "I Will Survive" by Gloria Gaynor, the unofficial gay anthem.
 Finally, O'Brien comments on Laas' transformation to fog on the Promenade, "Can't he be fog somewhere else?", where "fog" may be replaced in mind with "fag".

 DS9 Mirror Universe Ironically, the only place where we ever see genuinely and openly bisexual, lesbian and possibly gay characters in Star Trek is in the Mirror Universe.
 Most prominently Mirror Kira Nerys (the Intendant) feels attracted to men and women alike.
 In addition, Ezri Tigan seems to be lesbian or bisexual in the Mirror Universe, and potentially Leeta as well (DS9: "The Emperor's New Cloak").
-The leather and bondage fetish of many of its denizens of either sex (and not just the Klingons or Cardassians) is another distinctive mark of that universe.
+The obvious leather and bondage fetish of many of its denizens of either sex (and not just the Klingons or Cardassians) is another distinctive mark of the queer Mirror Universe.

-Although the AIDS allegory in "Stigma" comes at the expense of a defamation of the Vulcans and a gaping continuity error that would have to be fixed later, it is successful in relaying the message that minorities must not be segregated.
+Although the AIDS allegory in "Stigma" comes at the expense of a defamation of the Vulcans and a gaping continuity error regarding the prevalence of mind melds that would have to be amended later, it is successful in relaying the message that minorities must not be segregated.
 Yet, the allegory has one weakness: Only the "melders" can contract Pa'nar in their normal life, whereas AIDS is something that everyone should be concerned about.
 So it doesn't work out as well as it could have if there had been at least a slight hint that every Vulcan could contract the disease in some fashion or another, not exclusively through the stigmatized practice of "melding".

 It has also been criticized that the Star Trek producers came up with such an episode as late as UPN told all of their programs to contribute to an AIDS awareness week.
 But better late than never.
 And even though we can imagine that prejudices against gay or lesbian people may still exist in the 22nd century rather than in the 24th century, it was a wise decision to look at it from a science fiction perspective.